Skip to content

 Leafy Greens (Fast Growers)

-If you want quick harvests, leafy greens are your best friends.
-They don’t need deep containers and do well in partial sun.
+They don’t require deep containers and perform well in partial sun.

 Try: lettuce, spinach, kale, arugula, bok choy.